Crosseola intertexta

-Crosseola intertexta is a species of small sea snail or micromollusc, a marine gastropod mollusc in the family Conradiidae.
+Crosseola intertexta is a microbenthic species of small sea snail or micromollusc, a marine gastropod mollusc in the family Conradiidae.

 Description

 The height of the shell attains 1.8 mm, its diameter 1.65 mm.

 Distribution

-This species is endemic to Three Kings Islands, New Zealand.
+This species is endemic to Three Kings Islands, New Zealand, with a possible distribution including near and around New Zealand's North Island or around New Zealand in general.